your business in our interactive demo!

 Investors Need To See Accurate Financial Statements

 When speaking to an investor, you should have confidence in the numbers you’re providing.
-Inconsistent or incorrect statements are misleading, look bad on you as the founder, and can ruin investment possibilities immediately.
+Inconsistent or incorrect statements are misleading, look bad on you as the founder, and can prevent investment decisions from going your way immediately.

-Many founders do their bookkeeping when starting out, but as you scale your company, your time becomes stretched in several directions.
+Many founders do their own bookkeeping and financial accounting when starting out, but as you scale your company, your time becomes stretched in several directions.
 Eventually, you need someone to take over to ensure everything you’re handing to investors is accurate while you use your talent on other parts of the business.

 That’s where we can help.

-At Zeni, we provide financial statements daily through a customizable client dashboard available on any smart device.
-We update all your accounts throughout the day, so no matter what time you look, you see up-to-date insights into your company’s finances.
+At Zeni, we provide each financial statement daily through a customizable client dashboard available on any smart device.
+We update all your account throughout the day, so no matter what time you look, you see up-to-date insights into your company’s finances.
 You won’t be stuck scrambling to close your books if an investment opportunity presents itself.

 Let us do the heavy lifting.
 Schedule a free demo today.